-Comparative Latin American Politics: Get ready to take a lot of notes!
+• Comparative Latin American

+Politics: Get ready to take a lot

+of notes!

 Breakfast.
 At Berkeley College, I usually get a bagel, muffins, waffle, or fruit and yogurt, and orange juice.
-At Commons, I get pancakes, hash browns, and occasionally a soft-serve ice cream.

 I go back to my room and work on homework or an assigned reading.
 That is, when I don't end up talking with people on the floor.